-So you have succumbed to the lure of expat living and have packed your bags to finally realize your dream of moving to a foreign country?
-No matter if you have chosen an urban metropolis or have decided on a rather rural, romantic lifestyle.
-For most people, the moment when they get off the plane is the scariest and most stressful of all.
+So you have succumbed to the lure of expat living and have packed your bags to finally realize your dream of relocating to a foreign country?
+No matter if you have chosen an urban metropolis or have decided on a rather rural, romantic lifestyle; for most expats, the moment of arrival is the scariest and most stressful of all.

-Before you take a deep breath and dive into the experience of expat living, you should take some time to test the water.
-Make a few visits to your home-to-be to prepare yourself for the reality of expat living in what may be an unknown country.
+Before you take a deep breath and dive into the experience of expat living, you should therefore take some time to test the waters.
+Make a few visits to your home-to-be to prepare yourself for the reality of expatriate life in what may be an unknown country.

-During this fact-finding trip, you can gather important information on your host country and the pros and cons of living there.
-You can also use this “vacation” to learn more about the city you will be living in and to meet one or the other expat living there.
-You should also ask around for information on food and water safety.
-In some countries you cannot drink tab water, for example, as it will make you sick.
+During such fact-finding trips, you can gather important information on your host country and the pros and cons of living there.
+You can also use this “vacation” to learn more about the city you will be living in and to meet other expatriates living there.
+You should also ask around for information on food and water safety and what health precautions you should take.
+In some countries, you cannot drink tap water, for example, as it will make you sick.

-This way, you can build your own local network which will make expat living in your host country much easier.
+This way, you can build your own local network which will make life in your new host country much easier.
 If you take a to-do list with you, you can make sure that your research on your host country will be effective.

 Make sure to keep essential items such as medication, clean underwear, tooth-brush and, of course, your passport and visa documents in your carry-on luggage.
 Also, keep your host country’s customs regulations in mind when you pack your suitcase.
-Some of your more personal items may be completely unproblematic in your home country.
-But for an expat living in your host country, they might raise some eyebrows at the local customs or may even get you in serious trouble
+Some of your more personal items may be completely unproblematic in your home country, but in your host country they might raise some eyebrows at the local customs or even get you in serious trouble.